Oggatonama

 Oggatonama (অজ্ঞাতনামা lit.
 'The Unnamed') is a 2016 Bangladeshi drama film directed and written by Tauquir Ahmed.
 It was selected as the Bangladeshi entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated.
 The film stars Fazlur Rahman Babu, Shahiduzzaman Selim, Mosharraf Karim, Nipun Akter, Shatabdi Wadud, and several others.
 Oggatonama was released on 19 August 2016 in Bangladesh by Impress Telefilm.
-It is typically about a Bangladeshi migrant who illegally entered the United Arab Emirates with a fake passport and dies in a fatal incident, but the Bangladesh police receives the wrong corpse.
+It is about a Bangladeshi migrant who dies after illegally entering the United Arab Emirates with a fake passport.
+The Bangladesh police receive the wrong corpse.

 Plot

 Asiruddin Pramanik, the son of Kifayet Uddin Pramanik (Fazlur Rahman Babu), goes to Ajman with a fake passport, identified as Sheikh Abdul Wahhab, bought from Ramjan (Shahiduzzaman Selim).
 A group of policemen, headed by MA Kuddus (Shatabdi Wadud), had to get the dead body of "Wahhab" after a deadly incident in Ajman had occurred, killing six people, and they first go to Shubgacha to confirm Wahhab's death to his family.
 As it turns out, Wahhab is alive and lives in Rome and formerly worked in Ajman, as confirmed by his father (Abul Hayat).
 It was later revealed that the one died in Ajman was, in fact, Asiruddin Pramanik, who went there with Wahhab's old passport tempered with Pramanik's photo.

 Kifayet and Ramjan later go to the Shah Jalal International Airport to collect the dead body of Asir.
 While preparing to bury him, the body was apparently uncircumcised.
 Then, it was revealed that there was a mix up of the bodies.
 Beauty (Nipun Akter) who was supposed to go to Ajman as Pramanik's wife, had her police clearance ready, but later decides not to go there.
 Ramjan and Kifayet go to Dhaka again with Farhad (Mosharraf Karim) to go to various places and even the airport but none of them were willing to do anything with the body.
 MA Kuddus later contacts the Embassy of Bangladesh in the United Arab Emirates, and found out that Asir was actually dead and there is nothing to do if there is a mix up of bodies, since the six people who have died, including Asir himself, in the incident were unidentifiable.
 Kifayet decided to bury the body with his own hands.